-The Vermont Cancer Center is a not-for-profit comprehensive clinical and research cancer center, the only such organization in the state of Vermont.
-Founded in 1974, the Vermont Cancer Center is located within the University of Vermont (UVM) College of Medicine and enjoys a clinical partnership with Fletcher Allen Health Care, Vermont's academic medical center with UVM.
+The University of Vermont Cancer Center is a not-for-profit comprehensive clinical and research cancer center, the only such organization in the state of Vermont.
+Founded in 1974, the University of Vermont Cancer Center is located within the University of Vermont (UVM) College of Medicine and enjoys a clinical partnership with The University of Vermont Medical Center.
 The organization is comprised of more than 120 scientists and physicians engaged in a full range of basic, translational, clinical, and outcomes research that seeks to uncover new knowledge and understanding about cancer and the issues that affect people with the disease.

-The Vermont Cancer Center is committed to innovative cancer research, life-saving prevention and treatment programs, public education and scientific collaboration, and serves to influence standards of cancer prevention, screening, diagnosis and care across Vermont and northern New York.
-High-quality cancer care is provided through the patient care areas at Fletcher Allen, including Hematology/Oncology, Surgical Oncology, Radiation Oncology, Gynecologic Oncology, Dermatology, and the Cancer Patient Support Program.
-With our partners at Fletcher Allen, we are also developing multi-disciplinary treatment centers for specific cancers in order to enhance and provide a single point of access and care for all cancer patients.
+The University of Vermont Cancer Center is committed to innovative cancer research, life-saving prevention and treatment programs, public education and scientific collaboration, and serves to influence standards of cancer prevention, screening, diagnosis and care across Vermont and northern New York.
+High-quality cancer care is provided through the patient care areas at The University of Vermont Medical Center, including Hematology/Oncology, Surgical Oncology, Radiation Oncology, Gynecologic Oncology, Dermatology, and the Cancer Patient Support Program.
+With our partners at The University of Vermont Medical Center, we are also developing multi-disciplinary treatment centers for specific cancers in order to enhance and provide a single point of access and care for all cancer patients.
 Multidisciplinary clinics (MDCs) include the Breast Care Center, Upper Gastrointestinal MDC, Lung MDC, and Melanoma (skin cancer) MDC.

-Vermont Cancer Center physicians and scientists have also made significant contributions to advances in cancer research that are keys to understanding, preventing and treating this disease.
+The University of Vermont Cancer Center's physicians and scientists have also made significant contributions to advances in cancer research that are keys to understanding, preventing and treating this disease.
 Some of our researchers' achievements include:

 - Pioneering a biopsy procedure that has revolutionized the treatment of several forms of cancer.